pasqualerossi/Born2BeRoot-Guide/README.md

 11. Then click on the Virtual Machine file you downloaded and placed into `goinfre` from before
 ![1*FOldzHFaQ2JS_phe6z6T4g](https://user-images.githubusercontent.com/58959408/174702161-957eb0b6-2803-407f-b018-c02f7615f027.png)

-12. Click on your `Virtual Machine` and then click `'ok` to confirm your Virtual Machine Storage
+12. Click on your `Virtual Machine` and then click `'ok` to confirm you Virtual Machine Storage
 ![1*Evj7Z2EOq102A1zUVgUnQg](https://user-images.githubusercontent.com/58959408/174702820-824e0acf-f919-4bfb-a619-eea8068fe309.png)

 13. Click `Start` (The Green Arrow ➡️) to start your Virtual Machine